Cruise Ship Medical Exam

 Depending on the requirements set by your cruise line operator, you may also need certain vaccinations.
 You can get these at our clinic, but they are not included in the exam price and involve further costs.

-How shall you prepare for your Cruise Ship Medical Exam?
+How to prepare for your Cruise Ship Medical Exam?

 Here are some recommendations to help you get ready for the exam and ensure everything goes smoothly: